-Small businesses are the driving force of the U.S economy as they create more than two-thirds of the net new jobs and push U.S. innovation and competitiveness.
+Small businesses are the driving force of the U.S economy.
+This happens as they create more than two-thirds of the net new jobs and push U.S. innovation and competitiveness.
 An Office of Advocacy report shows that they account for 44 percent of U.S. economic activity.
 Even though this share has declined gradually, it is a significant contribution.

-According to the SBA, a small business is one that is owned and operated independently, has fewer than five hundred employees, and exerts little influence in its industry, and (U.S. Small Business Administration, 2011).
+According to the SBA, a small business is one that is owned and operated independently.
+Also, one that has fewer than five hundred employees, and exerts little influence in its industry, and (U.S. Small Business Administration, 2011).

 Small businesses usually work hard to keep business as local as they can.
 This includes working with and helping other small businesses, using as many local products as possible, etc. This emphasis tends to stimulate local economies.
 It also supports the whole society.
 Performance in small industries means more local tax revenue, which continues to enhance schools and other local programs.